Leopoldo Caggiano is a young director based in Milan.

 I write a lot everyday.
 Messages, little notes, I rarely write something long or complex.
 The complexity of what I like to write in the creative writing process is always a sum of all the little moments I collect every day, and this is the most peculiar piece of writing I can write.
 I love interacting with people, and the collection of these moments, the union of all things that happened become my piece, my short, my feature.
 I want to make people always enjoy what I write so I tend to use creative writing everyday, I don’t use a lot of emoticons, I don’t use a lot abbreviations, I always go for something that’s a little more creative even in a text message or a chat.

 It is exhausting sometimes, but my reward is to be able to communicate feelings and not just things.

 Which encounters do you normally have in your daily work routine?
 Please make a portrait of one of these.

 One of the main reasons why I chose my work is because I love to work with others.
 I don’t like working alone at home or in an office, to create something.
 I prefer to have friends around when I write or edit my movies.
 But I am usually a very complex person.
 Which is not an easy thing to me.

 I overthink, I am the kind of person that creates a lot of problems for myself.
 One of the most usual encounters in my work is people that are really good at just one thing.
 They simply do what they are best at, they don’t spend a lot of time over-complicating the system around them, they want you to know what they think in a very simple way.
-One of my recent encounters was on set with an electrician who wants to become a DOP (director of photography), he was bold, with no hair whatsoever.
+One of my recent encounters was on set with an electrician who does residential electrical services but wants to become a DOP (director of photography), he was bold, with no hair whatsoever.
 He was so keen on making lights great that I felt like it was such a gift to speak to him, he was so passionate about his work.